globaleaks/GlobaLeaks-0.1/Readme.md

 Installation
 ------------

+First you need to install pip
+    easy_install pip

-First of all you need to get a copy of web2py, you can install it by doing
+You need to get a copy of web2py, you can install it by doing

     pip install web2py